 - Occasionally and when necessary internal and external auditors or regulators;

 - Individuals, companies or organisations providing specific services to, or on behalf of, the University.
-For example, consultants, external Occupational Health services, insurers or legal consultants and IT system providers such as but not limited to Moodle, Mahara, Panopto and other lecture capture systems, SEAtS (student engagement software provider), Smile (the system administrators of the electronic workflows), Student CRM (the marketing and admissions database), TOPdesk (the system used by IT Services to process help requests), Tribal (who provide SITS – the student records database), Turnitin or other plagiarism detection software, WeVideo and WPD (e-store payment platform providers), Zoom and other providers used from time to time.
+For example, consultants, external Occupational Health services, insurers or legal consultants and IT system providers such as but not limited to Moodle, Mahara, Microsoft, Panopto and other lecture capture systems, SEAtS (student engagement software provider), Smile (the system administrators of the electronic workflows), Student CRM (the marketing and admissions database), TOPdesk (the system used by IT Services to process help requests), Tribal (who provide SITS – the student records database), Turnitin or other plagiarism detection software, WeVideo and WPD (e-store payment platform providers), Zoom and other providers used from time to time.

 - Where study placements necessitate evidence of DBS clearance we will share with the placement whether this clearance has been demonstrated.
 However apart from whether or not satisfactory DBS Clearance has been received, we will not disclose details of any DBS content.

 Further Information about sharing of your personal data